leeway64/Analysis_of_Select_Semiconductor_Industry_Companies/README.rst

 My `analysis <analysis/README.rst>`_ is licensed under the `Creative Commons Attribution 4.0 International license <https://creativecommons.org/licenses/by/4.0/>`_.

-The source code used to create the plots is licensed under the `MIT License <LICENSE.txt>`_.
+The source code used to create the plots is licensed under the `MIT License <LICENSE-CODE.txt>`_.